gilarndw/ds_customer_classification/README.md

-# Data Science Customer Classification: Overview
+# Data Science Customer Clustering: Overview
-* Explored the data to classify the costumer's background and help the business to understand more about the customer
+* Uaed unsupervised machine learning to create cluster
-* Engineered some features for classification
+* Engineered some features and data preparation
 * Customer segmentation based on their background

 ## Tools and Resourced used